Stock Split

 A stock split is a corporate action that increases the number of a company's outstanding shares by dividing each existing share into multiple new shares.
 The stock price adjusts proportionally downward so that total market capitalization remains unchanged.
 A 4-for-1 split converts one share priced at $400 into four shares priced at $100 each: more units, same aggregate value.

-Splits are approved by the board of directors and typically announced weeks or months before the effective date.
-All per-share financial metrics, including earnings per share, dividends per share, and book value per share, are adjusted retroactively across historical data to maintain comparability.
-Index providers and data vendors apply these adjustments automatically, so long-term price charts reflect split-adjusted figures rather than the raw historical prices.
+Splits are approved by the board of directors and typically announced several weeks to months before the ex-dividend date equivalent, known as the ex-split date.
+On that date, the share count multiplies and the price adjusts automatically.
+All per-share financial metrics, including earnings per share (EPS), book value per share, and dividends per share, are restated retroactively across historical data to maintain comparability.
+Index providers and data vendors apply the same adjustments, which is why long-term price charts show no visible gap on the split date.

 Why It Matters for Traders